Queen Zixi of Ix: Audio adaptation

 Ray Bolger recorded an audio adaptation of Queen Zixi of Ix.
 This was the second in a series of four audiotapes, The Oz Audio Collection, recorded by Bolger and issued by Caedmon Audio from 1976-1983.

 Other notes

 King Bud, Princess Fluff, and Queen Zixi also appear in Baum's fifth Oz book, The Road to Oz.
+Here, the Wizard of Oz refers to Queen Zixi as having lived thousands of years.

-Ix was later visited in The Silver Princess in Oz where it is home to King Chillywalla of Boxwood and his subjects, the Boxers, who box up everything, including their own bodies down to individual features.
+Ix was later visited in The Silver Princess in Oz by Ruth Plumly Thompson, where it is home to Chief Chillywalla of Boxwood and his subjects, the Boxers, who box up everything, including their own bodies down to individual features.
 Zixi does not appear in the story.
 Kabumpo says there is no time to meet Queen "Zixie" [sic].